Basic Mathematical Operators

 This is interpreted using the built-in functions And and Implies.

 Mathematica supports most of the standard syntax used in mathematical logic.
 In Mathematica, however, the variables that appear in the quantifiers , and must appear as subscripts.
 If they appeared directly after the quantifier symbols then there could be a conflict with multiplication operations.

 Operators Used to Represent Actions

 Operators typically used to represent actions.
 All the operators except \[Square] are infix.

-Following Mathematica's usual convention, all the operators in the table are interpreted to give functions whose names are exactly the names of the characters that appear in the operators.
+Following Mathematica's usual convention, all the operators in the table above are interpreted to give functions whose names are exactly the names of the characters that appear in the operators.

 The operators are interpreted as functions with corresponding names.

 All the operators in the table above, except for , are infix, so that they must appear in between their operands.